An-20/rdb-web/content/index.md

-Welcome to RDB-Web, a work-in-progress putting [VKSL](https://vksl.uk) RDB on the web.
+Welcome to RDB Web, a work-in-progress putting [VKSL](https://vksl.uk) RDB on the web.
 ![VKSL Logo|500x500](assets/logo.svg)

 Looking for [VKSL](https://vksl.uk)?
 See anything wrong?
 [Fix it.](https://github.com/An-20/rdb-web/issues/new)